Building Classes in Lua with Metatables: OOP Step by Step

 print(account._balance) -- Output: nil (doesn't exist!)

 This approach is more memory-intensive (each object gets its own function closures) but provides true privacy.
+For most Lua codebases, the underscore convention strikes a practical balance, and closure-based privacy tends to be reserved for library internals or security-sensitive data where visibility must be impossible, not merely inconvenient.

 Inheritance